shishpal0666/shishpal0666/README.md

 ## 🌟 About Me

-I'm Shishpal Polampally, a pre-final year engineering student passionate about MERN-Stack Web Development and Machine Learning.
+I'm Shishpal Polampally, a final year engineering student passionate about MERN-Stack Web Development and Machine Learning.

 ## 📚 Skills & Technologies